Understanding Crowd Behavior for Better Crowd Control

 Professional Training in Crowd Management: Why It’s Important and What to Include

 Crowd control equipment and techniques are only as good as the training your staff receives on how to properly use them.
-That’s why a thorough training regimen should be required for all event workers, including volunteers.
+That’s why a thorough training regime should be required for all event workers, including volunteers.

 If everyone involved in your event knows how to spot potential hazards and react to emergencies, you can drastically reduce your incident risk.
 Here are some basics to include in your own training programs: